PavanRangani/docs/docs/prd/communication/overview.md

 #### Subject

-Subject of the meeting
+Subject of the meeting.
+Its a mandatory field.

 #### Project

-Project to which this Meeting is linked
+Project to which this Meeting is linked.

 #### Status

 Meeting can be  either `Scheduled` or `Completed` state.
 Any meeting planned in future will have `Scheduled` state.
 Meeting which is completed will have `Completed` state.

 #### Schedule date

-Date on which meeting is scheduled
+Date on which meeting is scheduled.
+Its a mandatory field.

 #### Attendees

 People who will be present in this meeting.
 It can be multiple.
+Its a mandatory field.
 Any contact of system can be added as attendee.
 As a attendee, generally, there will be some people from Clarius side and some people from Legal entity side.

 #### Completed date

-Date on which meeting is completed
+Date on which meeting is completed.
+Its a mandatory field.

 #### Summary